groupdocs-viewer/GroupDocs.Viewer-Docs/java/rendering-basics/render-presentations.md

 ![Speaker notes in Microsoft PowerPoint](/viewer/java/images/rendering-basics/render-presentations/presentation-speaker-notes.png)

-Enable the [ViewOptions#setRenderNotes(...)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/baseviewoptions/#setRenderNotes-boolean-) property for a target view to display speaker notes in the output HTML, PDF, or image files.
+Use the [ViewOptions.SetRenderNotes](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/baseviewoptions/#setRenderNotes-boolean-) method for a target view to display speaker notes in the output HTML, PDF, or image files.

 The following code sample renders a presentation with speaker notes to PDF: